 The Committee meets at least twice a year.
-The Committee met two times during financial year 2012.
-The attendance rate was 81% for all members.
+The Committee met twice during financial year 2013.
+The attendance rate was 100% for all members.

 The Ethics and Governance Committee

 The Committee assists the Board of Directors in promoting best practices regarding governance and ethics within the Group.